LLNL/fpzip/README.md

     Peter Lindstrom and Martin Isenburg
-    "Fast and Efficient Compression of Floating-Point Data" IEEE Transactions on Visualization and Computer Graphics, 12(5):1245-1250, September-October 2006.
+    "Fast and Efficient Compression of Floating-Point Data" IEEE Transactions on Visualization and Computer Graphics, 12(5):1245-1250, 2006

 LICENSE